 The Biden administration is reopening the Federal Health Insurance Marketplace for enrollment.
 This window runs from February 15th through May 15th 2021.
 You do not need a Qualifying Life Event to purchase coverage.

 This is a new Open Enrollment Window due to health insurance losses caused by employment losses during the pandemic.

-You can purchase health insurance outside of Open Enrollment if you’re experiencing a Qualifying Life Event, However.
-For all others, short term health insurance plans are a good alternative to bridge any gaps.
-If you’re not sure of your best options, contact us to discuss your best path forward.
+You can still purchase health insurance outside of this Open Enrollment window if you’re experiencing a Qualifying Life Event.
+For all others, short term health insurance plans are an alternative to bridge gaps.
+If you’re not sure of your options, contact us to discuss your best path forward.

 If you are outside of open enrollment, proof of a a qualifying life event is necessary to buy insurance on the Marketplace.
 There is a long list of qualifying life events that qualify – view the list here.
 If you are involuntarily losing creditable health coverage, you can buy insurance on or off the Federal Exchange.

 The Exchange/Marketplace is the best place to go if you qualify for a tax credit based on your income – or you have preexisting conditions.
 There is no medical underwriting and your premiums will be much less if your below certain income thresholds.